NCAR/wrf_hydro_nwm_public/trunk/NDHMS/Routing/Reservoirs/Persistence_Level_Pool_Hybrid_Module_README.md

 * **module_reservoir_utilities.F**, also within the **Reservoirs** directory, contains multiple functions used by the Hybrid module.
-The modify_for_projected_storage function is called from the hybrid release function and modifies the outflow if a projected storage falls below the minimum or exceeds the maximum for the reservoir.
+The modify_for_projected_storage function is called from the hybrid run reservoir function and modifies the outflow if a projected storage falls below the minimum or exceeds the maximum for the reservoir.
 There are also multiple functions used for reading variables from the reservoir persistence parameter and timeslice NetCDF files.